-Chinese mine disasters kill at least 38
+China coal mine disaster kills 32: Xinhua

-BEIJING At least 38 people have died in two separate coal mine disasters in China in the last five days, state media said, the latest accidents in a country with a poor record of industrial safety.
+BEIJING (Reuters) - The death toll from a northern Chinese coal mine disaster rose to 32 on Sunday, state media reported, the latest accident in a country with a poor record of industrial safety.

+The blast took place on Saturday in a small mine in the Inner Mongolia region, next to Mongolia, Xinhua news agency said.

+A total of 181 workers were initially trapped underground and 149 of them were rescued, Xinhua said.

+This was the second major coal mine accident in the past week, coming at a time when the government told miners to resume production to tame high coal prices and meet winter demand.

-In the first incident, authorities confirmed on Friday night that 21 people died after a coal mine blast in the northeastern province of Heilongjiang, the official Xinhua news agency said.
+In the first disaster, authorities confirmed on Friday that 21 people died after a coal mine blast in the northeastern province of Heilongjiang.

-It happened at a private coal mine in Qitaihe city late on Tuesday, trapping 22 workers underground, it said.
-Rescue work continues to reach the one person left trapped.

-On Saturday, 17 people died in a coal mine explosion in northern China's Inner Mongolia region, Xinhua added.

 Coal accounts for almost two-thirds of China's energy consumption, but its mines are among the world's deadliest, due to lax enforcement of safety standards.